cathal-killeen/cathal-killeen.github.io/README.md

 * [AngularJS] - custom query routing and creating HTML components
 * [Bootstrap] - CSS and JS components
+* [Wordpress.com API] - used as a CMS for projects and blog posts
+* [GitHub Pages] - FREEEEEEE hosting

 The site is based on the [Agency] Bootstrap theme by [@BlackrockDigital].